ucb-bar/gemmini/README.md

     - In the default config, `rs1[63:32]` is of type `float32`
 - `rs2[31:0]` = the number of bits by which the accumulated result of a matmul is right-shifted when leaving the systolic array
     - This parameter is only relevant in output-stationary mode, when partial sums must be accumulated within the systolic array itself, and scaled-down when leaving the systolic array and being written into the scratchpad.
-- `rs2[63:32]` = the number of bits by which 6 should be left-shifted before applying relu6
-    - This parameter is ignored if the relu6 activation function is not being used.
 - `funct` = 0

 **Action:** mode <= rs1(2); shift <= rs2; A_stride <= rs1[31:16]